IDP vs British Council IELTS: Which one ?

 What are the advantages of one over the other?

-Maybe, those of us who are more accustomed to using a keyboard rather than a pencil, would be attracted to the computer version.
+Maybe, those of us who are more accustomed to using a keyboard rather than a pencil would be attracted to the computer version.
 Apart from that, there is absolutely no difference at all.
 At the same time, the move away from paper exams to online ones is inevitable.
 Today, for example, IELTS paper version written exams are all scanned and sent to the UK to be marked online.
 We also have the IELTS Indicator test, which I believe could and probably should be made standard once it’s perfected.
-This would level the playing field and ideally reduce costs for test takers.
-Lets see what happens…
+This would level the playing field and ideally reduce costs for test-takers.

-British Council or IDP offer you the same product on the same test date, and is corrected in the same way.
-It doesn't matter which you take.
+British Council or IDP offer you the same product on the same test date and is corrected in the same way.
+It doesn't matter which test centre you choose because the product (the test) will be exactly the same.
 Take a look at some tutorials to learn more about IELTS:

 You can download or listen to the audio version here: